amigazen/Gen/README.md

 PRs for all amigazen projects are gratefully received at [GitHub](https://github.com/amigazen/).
 While the amigazen project focus now is on classic 68k software, it is intended that all amigazen project releases can be ported to other Amiga and Amiga-like systems including AROS and MorphOS where feasible.

-## About _gen_
+## About _Gen_

-_gen_ is a set of build and package management tools for Amiga software development, designed to be used with the amigazen project ToolKit.
+_Gen_ is a set of build and package management tools for Amiga software development, designed to be used with the amigazen project ToolKit.
 It consists of several tools to help with creating and managing SDK components and software releases, including:

 - GenIn - a command line tool to create Amiga "DiskObjects" AKA .info files, Amiga's native icon and metadata file format.
 - GenKei - a command line tool to generate project templates (Coming Soon).